rendall/rendall.dev/_src/blog/posts/quest-driven-development.md

 I have had this on my mind for a long time, and judging by some of the response, others have as well.
 Let's cooperate and bring some beauty to the world!

+### Roadmap

+- Blog posts that analyze and visualize in-the-wild branching-narratives
+- An [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) that outputs a structured data file
+  - Also accepts a file and populates its interface with the structured data
+- Requests for comment, discussion and resources
+- Small games and quests, with input from active game developers
+- Tooling, such as JSON schema, testing frameworks, user interfaces
+- Automated code generation
+  - Tools that transpile structured data to code
+  - Unity plugin
+- Procedural generation
+- This is undoubtedly a years-long project, so expectations of leisurely progress should be set accordingly

 ## Feedback

 If _Quest Driven Development_ were a movie, this blog post is but a teaser trailer.
-If something here reminds you of work that you or someone else is doing, has done, wants to do, plans to do, or has ideas about, please do drop me a line and send a link to anyone else who might be interested!
+If something here is unclear and you have a question, or it reminds you of work that you or someone else is doing, has done, wants to do, plans to do, or has ideas about, please do drop me a line and send a link to anyone else who might be interested!

 - Create a [new issue](https://github.com/rendall/quest-driven-development/issues/new) on the [github repo](https://github.com/rendall/quest-driven-development)
 - Comment below on this blog post